Updated March 1, 2023

 - It has several editions: Enterprise, Standard, Web, Business Intelligence, Express.

-MongoDB vs SQL Server (Infographics)
+Head to Head Differences Between MongoDB and SQL Server (Infographics)

-Key Differences Between MongoDB vs SQL Server
+Key Differences Between MongoDB and SQL Server

 - MongoDB support Agile practices but MS SQL server doesn’t support it.